StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 #### How to choose the bucketing columns

-We recommend that you choose the column that satisfy the following two requirements as the bucketing column.
+We recommend that you choose the column that satisfies the following two requirements as the bucketing column.

 - high cardinality column such as ID
 - column that often used in a filter for queries